-- For alpha-beta pruning, you likely will need to equivalent minValue and maxValue functions for your pruning approach, for example minValueAB andmaxValueAB. - Notice that minValue, maxValue and minimaxMove return both a score and a state.
-When you call a function that returns two values, make sure that you assign the result to two values, otherwise, you can get unexpected results. (technically, we only need the score in minValue and maxValue, however, it was included here for debugging purposes). - If you want to start Tic Tac Toe from a particular state, comment out self.reset() in the hostGame method.
+- For alpha-beta pruning, you likely will need equivalent minValue and maxValue functions for your pruning approach, for example minValueAB and maxValueAB. - Notice that minValue, maxValue and minimaxMove return both a score and a state.
+When you call a function that returns two values, make sure that you either assign the result to two values OR, if you save it as a single value, it will be a tuple and you'll have to select the appropriate value.
+(Technically, we only need the score in minValue and maxValue, however, it was included here for debugging purposes). - If you want to start Tic Tac Toe from a particular state, comment out self.reset() in the hostGame method.
 Then, create a new board and two new players.
 Use makeMove to make the appropriate moves to change the board configuration.
 When the board state is where you'd like it to be, you can then call hostGame and since the reset call is commented out, it will start from that state.